zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 By automating essential tasks and using checklists for routine processes, IT and software engineering professionals can streamline their workflows, reduce errors, and free up mental space for more important activities.
 This approach leads to increased efficiency, consistency, and overall productivity.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations automate things:

 * **Automating Code Quality Checks:**
 Ensuring code quality through manual reviews and testing can be time-consuming and inconsistent.
 The approach involves high-tech automation by integrating automated code quality tools like SonarQube or ESLint into your CI/CD pipeline.
 Configure the tools to run automated checks on every commit, providing immediate feedback on code quality issues.
 The outcome is consistent and automated code quality checks that improve overall code standards and reduce the need for manual reviews.